 We’re a friend.
 Friends of Acadia represents the collective voice and resources of thousands of members, volunteers, and supporters who love Acadia National Park and want to help care for this precious place.
 We have a strong working relationship with the park because we have the park’s best interests at heart.

-All of Friends of Acadia’s programs are supported by membership dollars from over 3,500 members and donors worldwide, who love Acadia and want to help protect and care for the park.
+All of Friends of Acadia’s programs are supported by membership dollars from more than 4,500 members and donors worldwide, who love Acadia and want to help protect and care for the park.
 If you’re already a member—thank you!
 If you’re not yet, visit to learn more about the value of Friends of Acadia membership.